mon1t0r/reverse-proxy/README.md

 `iptables` needs to be installed to execute the script.

 ## TODO
- - solve the problem with IP packets fragmentation;
+ - solve the problem with IP packets fragmentation (probably use higher level sockets);
  - configuration from command line arguments/config file.